-Which amount should the council tell Ms. Bidder she can deduct?
+Which amount should the state council tell Ms. Bidder she can deduct?

 Answer: Ms. Bidder did not pay more than the fair rental value.
 Therefore, she has not made a deductible charitable contribution.
-If she had paid more than the \$850, the amount contributed more than \$850 is generally deductible as a charitable contribution.
+If she had paid more than the \$850, the amount contributed in excess of the \$850 is generally deductible as a charitable contribution.

-• In all cases where the successful bidder paid more than \$75, the council must inform the bidder that only the amount greater than the value of the goods or services provided by the organization is deductible as a charitable contribution.
-The council must also include its good faith estimate of the value of the goods or services provided to the bidder.
+• In all cases where the successful bidder paid more than \$75, the state council must inform the bidder that only the amount in excess of the value of the goods or services provided by the organization is deductible as a charitable contribution.
+The state council must also include its good-faith estimate of the value of the goods or services provided to the bidder.